sinablk/sinablk.github.io/README.md

 * Need to make the SCSS more modular.
 * The social sharing links haven't been fully tested.
 * Sizing is mostly in `px`.
 Should change to the more robust `rem` and `em` where possible.
+* Smooth scrolling for footnote anchors not enabled for browsers that don't support `scroll-behavior`. jQuery/JS only enabled for the "up arrow" anchor.

 ### Plugins used
 * `jekyll-paginate` v1.1.0